 Istituto Veneto di Scienze Lettere ed Arti – This small museum took us about an hour to walk through.
 It provided us with a short break from the hot summer sun while admiring some gorgeous art pieces.
 Nice quick activity!

 Florian Cafe – Great live music and piazza views.
 We sat here and enjoyed tea time with some fantastic bites.

 Cantina do Mori – Great place for drinks and bites!
 It is said to be one of the oldest bars in Venice dating back to the early 1400’s.
 It’s a small space but offers quite a variety.
 Make time to spend some time here.

 Don’t miss a trip to Harry’s Bar which is home to the Bellini!
 Get more tips in this Venice Travel Guide.

 The Tuscany region is quite large therefore it was hard to pick a spot.
 We ended up planning our trip around our accommodation.
 What better place to stay while in Tuscany than in a castle?!?

-Getting There: From Venice we took the train to Florence.
+Getting There: From Venice, we took the train to Florence.
 The train system is quite easy to understand and very efficient.
 We had no problems at all.
-Once you arrive to the train station, getting to the rental car pick-up location was a bit of an issue for us.
+Once you arrive at the train station, getting to the rental car pickup location was a bit of an issue for us.
 We had to take a taxi as it is a bit outside the main station area.
 Once in our rental car, we had about an hour or so trip to our accommodation.

 Tuscany Hotel: One of my visions of our Tuscany stay was to be in a castle!
 We found the perfect B&B at Castello delle Serre!
 It is family owned and they have turned this historic castle into such unique accommodations.
 There are several rooms in the main castle building but we decided to book the tower.
 It’s larger, more private and offers a terrace at the top.
 It was such a dream to stay here.
 The family was extremely friendly, served amazing breakfast each morning and were great with helping to plan our day.
 You can read more about our experience here.